girlscript/winter-of-contributing/Web_Development/FrontEnd/Html_Anchor_img_tag.md

 ### Default settings of Anchor tag
 1. Anchor tag is only a placeholder for a hyperlink.
-2. A linked page or website will be open in same tab if target equal to blank is not applied.
+2. Linked page or Website will be open in same tab if target equal to blank is not applied.

 ## Attributes of Anchor tag